Did you know? You can receive service bulletins by text message...

-We apologize for the poor WiFi service over the past several weeks and assure you we are working to improve the service for customers.
+We apologize for the poor WiFi service during the latter part of 2017 and assure you we are working to improve the service for customers.

 As we continue to upgrade our existing bus shelters to become fully wheelchair accessible, there will be a period of time between when a shelter is removed and a new, accessible one is installed -- this is because once the old shelter is removed, we have to pour additional concrete to accommodate the larger, accessible shelter.

 Also, due to a back-order situation with the supplier of accessible shelters, you may encounter a smaller shelter than what was previously installed in some locations.
 Once the new shelters are delivered in the Spring of 2018, they will be installed throughout the City.

 There will be three locations that will not have a shelter in place until next Spring; these locations appear below:

 Portugal Cove Road (next to the former Escasoni complex)

 We apologize for any inconvenience caused as we work through this upgrade.
 If you have any questions, please call Ride Guide at 722-9400.

 last updated 3/20/2018 8:41:15 AM